St. Arvans Countryside and Gardening Club

 Founder members of St. Arvans VPA were Ray and Nancy Bull, Mrs Betty Clay, the Neal and Dixon families amongst others.Members brought along their surplus garden produce to swap or give away, and held their own Annual show in August, which included cookery and hobby sections.
 A Harvest Supper was held every year in October.
 This continued until the 1990`s when changes at Usk College meant that the connection with the VPA ended, and St. Arvans was renamed the Countryside and Gardening Club to widen the interests.

 Membership fees are £6 per annum and visitors welcome at £2 per visit.
+Reports on some of the meetings are below.

 The speaker was Mr. Allen Lloyd whose subject was `Travels around the World`which he illustrated with some spectacular slides, accompanied by music.These included views of Nepal (before the earthquake)and of the Nepalese going about their daily lives, happily smiling for the camera.Also animals on Safari in Kenya, colourful birds and some breathtaking views of Tintern and the Wye in the dawn mists.
 A vote of thanks was given by Mrs Pauline Widdas.